seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Proof?

 **ABHORSON**
-Every true man’s apparel fits your thief: if it be
+Every true man's apparel fits your thief: if it be
 too little for your thief, your true man thinks it
 big enough; if it be too big for your thief, your
-thief thinks it little enough: so every true man’s
+thief thinks it little enough: so every true man's
 apparel fits your thief.

 *Re-enter Provost*